Ubiquiti-App/UCRM-plugins/plugins/UCRM-Client-Signup/README.md

 When installed onto UCRM the plugin public URL will display a form that anyone can enter valid info into to create a client.

-## Instructions

-_*Not ready for Production.*_
+*Not ready for Production.*

 _Primarily because there hasn't been many unit tests.
 So technically if you want to use it in production it will work.
 But as a best practice in coding and for the sake maintainability, "Programmatically Testing" the code is strongly recommended.
 So this is a disclaimer in light of that having not been done yet._

+## Instructions

 This plugin does not use "Execution Period" or "Execute Manually".
 It is designed to use the plugin public URL to post from a form and create a new Client.

 There are optional params for a custom Logo, Title, Form Description and Completion Text.

-*Form Title:* Displayed below logo before form description *Logo URL:* Displayed above form.
-Max width 400px *Form Description:* Displayed below logo before the form.
-(Can contain HTML) *Completion Text:* Text shown upon signup completion.
+- *Form Title:* Displayed below logo before form description
+- *Logo URL:* Displayed above form.
+Max width 400px
+- *Form Description:* Displayed below logo before the form.
+(Can contain HTML)
+- *Completion Text:* Text shown upon signup completion.
 (Text Only) - Defaults To: Thank you for signing up!
 You will receive an invitation to access your account upon approval.

+Further information can be found at the [Charuwts Wiki](https://github.com/charuwts/UCRM-Client-Signup/wiki).

 ## Simplified release